Silop024/ID1019Assignments/README.md

 # Programming2

-Recursion has all of the recursion related exercies
+The names of the folders should be self-explanatory as to what you'll find in them